National Union of Mineworkers (Great Britain): The Miners' Strike, 1984–85

 The strike's effectiveness was reduced because the NUM leaders refused to nationally ballot members on strike action and argued that it was an issue for each area to decide.
 In some areas that held ballots the majority voted against striking but were subject to picketing from areas that had declared a strike.
 The strike was deemed illegal by the courts on the basis that the NUM rulebook required a secret ballot for a national strike.
 Although working miners had instigated the legal action, the NUM leadership presented it as an attack on its right to conduct its own internal affairs.
 The lack of a ballot reduced public support and made it easier for the government to use legal and police powers against the union without significant political consequences.

 The closed shop in the state-owned coal sector was ended when a breakaway union, the Union of Democratic Mineworkers, was formed mostly by miners in Nottinghamshire and South Derbyshire who felt betrayed by the NUM for insisting on a strike after their area ballot had rejected strike action.
 In contrast, the Leicestershire area stayed in the NUM, as the area leader Jack Jones had kept good relations with the local miners by openly defying Scargill.

-After the end of the strike, the NUM took an active leadership role in working to align the labour movement in the UK more closely with LGBT rights issues.
-Following the Lesbians and Gays Support the Miners campaign of 1984–85, the organisation's Welsh chapters became the first non-LGBT organisation to participate in London's Lesbian and Gay Pride parade, and at the Labour Party's 1985 policy conference, the NUM's unanimous block voting support contributed to the successful passage of Composite 26, a resolution which formally committed the party to an LGBT rights platform.
+Following the end of the strike, the NUM took an active leadership role in working to align the labour movement in the UK more closely with LGBT rights issues.
+Following the Lesbians and Gays Support the Miners campaign of 1984–85, the organisation's Welsh chapters participated in London's 1985 Lesbian and Gay Pride parade, and at the Labour Party's 1985 policy conference, the NUM's unanimous block voting support contributed to the successful passage of Composite 26, a resolution which formally committed the party to an LGBT rights platform.